Learn in this cooking video how to make crispy pork belly with the skin from scratch using a tasty and easy roasted pork belly recipe in the oven!

 Another combination that I love is the mixture of marjoram, thyme, and cumin.
 They fit all excellently with pork, so I recommend you to use them when you cook pork belly or another fat pork cut.

 A very important tip is to leave enough the marinade to penetrate the meat and enjoy a rich taste.
 If you have time, you might leave the belly in the fridge overnight.

 Another thing that I recommend is to cut the skin.
 I make this both to enter better flavors into the meat and make a way to soft and fry easier the meat because the skin is pretty thick and impermeable.
 Even if it might look pretty difficult, making notches is not so hard, especially if you are using a very sharp knife.

 Finally, the crucial tip for this roast pork recipe is to cook the meat at low temperatures because you need to soften it prior to fry it.
-You might even to flip pork belly once or twice to soften it evenly, but in the end keep the roast with the skip up to enjoy the crispy skin.
+You might even flip the pork belly once or twice to soften it evenly, but in the end, keep the roast with the skip up to enjoy the crispy skin.

-Needless to say, adding red wine into the tray instead water takes the recipe to the next level, but this depends completely on you.
+Needless to say, adding red wine to the tray instead of water takes the recipe to the next level, but this depends completely on you.

 Enjoy the slow-roasted pork belly recipe in the oven!

 Read more about cooking pork belly dishes here.